 They are able to dive for up to a minute and may reach considerable depths during this time.

 Their diet gives them large amounts of excess salt.
 To secrete this they have specialized salt glands in the nostrils along with the normal secretion through the kidneys.

 Atlantic puffins are the only species of puffin to live on the Atlantic Ocean.
 The other three puffin species live on the Pacific Ocean.
 They are spread around the coast of Europe from Russia’s north-west to France and all around the UK coastline.
 They are found from the north-east of the US up into Canda and around the coast of Greenland.
 60% of the world’s Atlantic puffins live in Iceland.

+During the breeding season they roost on rocky cliff sides.
 Outside the breeding season the Atlantic puffins spend all their time at sea.

 These monogamous birds lay their eggs from April.
 Before this a pair will meet up either at sea or at their nest from the year before.
 The burrow consists of a burrow dug into a rocky cliff top.
 Some will line this nest with grasses.
 On occasion they have been seen using the nests of rabbits.
 They set about repairing this by clearing it out.

 It is unclear how puffins can return to the same place each year.
 Scientists have suggested visual reference points, smells, sounds, the stars or the Earth’s magnetic field.